Zehelein/pg-transactional-outbox/lib/README.md

   );

   // The actual business logic generates in this example a new movie in the DB
-  // and wants to reliably send a "movie_created" event. const client = new Client({
+  // and wants to reliably send a "movie_created" message. const client = new Client({
     host: 'localhost',
     port: 5432,